with Angie Parrish and David Braasch

 Retreat Logistics

-This retreat is in-person only participation at FCM ’s Tampa Center.
-The retreat will begin with orientation at 5:00 pm on Wednesday, February 5 and ends after lunch on Sunday, February 9.
+This retreat is in-person only (either staying overnight or as a commuter) participation at FCM’s Tampa Center.
+The retreat will begin with orientation at 5:00 pm on Friday, March 7 and ends after lunch on Sunday at 4:00 pm, March 9.
 Participation is open to both FCM members and non-members.

-The fee for in-person participation is $360 for overnighters and $280 for commuters, with a $50 deposit required to apply.
+The fee for in-person participation is $180 for overnighters and $140 for commuters.

 If you are not familiar with our campus, you may enjoy this short video tour.